sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_classes.md

 ```
 As before, we retrieve information about the underlying declaration with `getDecl()`.
 With a combination of the `isCXXClassMember()`, `isCXXInstanceMember()`, and `isFunctionOrFunctionTemplate()` checks, we can isolate only references to static members variables.
-As before, these are annotated with `member-variable`.
+As before, these are annotated with the `member-variable` tag.

 ```text added:{20,23}
 #include <cmath> // std::sqrt